 - Serve immediately as a side dish for almost any main course you can think of.
 We love this recipe as a side dish for chicken, either a Whole Roasted Chicken or Roasted Chicken Leg Quarters.
 Or for Simple Roasted Rabbit, Fish in Tomato Sauce, Calamari Stew, Dutch Oven Turkey, or Balsamic Beef.
 Really, this roasted frozen cauliflower goes with just about anything.

 - Sauce options: make a tahini sauce like in this recipe for Roasted Pumpkin or a simple yogurt sauce with a touch of garlic, salt, pepper, and some herbs.
-Serve the baked vegetables with the sauce, rice, couscous, bulgur, and so on.
+Serve the baked vegetables with sauce, rice, couscous, bulgur, and so on.

-- Salads or bowls: Use to make salads or bowls with beans, chickpeas, rice, noodles, greens and other vegetables.
+- Salads or bowls: Use to make salads or bowls with beans, chickpeas, rice, noodles, greens, and other vegetables.

-How to store leftovers and reheat?
+How to store leftovers and reheat them?

 - Refrigerate: Once cool, place the leftovers in an airtight container in the refrigerator; they will be fine for up to 3 days.

 - Reheat in the oven, in the air fryer, or in a pan on the stovetop until just heated through.